-I have tons of indoor plants and every year about February and March fungus gnats begin to appear.
-Personally, I have tried every method most recommend but with no success.
-See how I control fungus gnats effectively and safely!
+Get rid of fungus gnats now!
+Personally, I have tried every method recommended but with no success.
+See how I get rid of fungus gnats effectively and safely!

 You may notice adults flying up when you water your plants.

 Fungus gnats persist because new plants you bring home and potting soils all have them.
 That is why you can’t get rid of fungus gnats once and for all.

 Gardeners can’t get away from it.
 It is part of the great circle of life, especially if you are an organic gardener.

 Potting soils purchased at garden centers, big box stores and so on are all stored together.
 The potting soils are moist and full of conditions fungus gnats love to breed in.

 If you have a fungus gnat problem it is not because you over water.
 I roll my eyes each time I see someone say that.